 There has been a title for the PSP as well called Digimon World: Re: Digitize and remake which added Decode to the title.
 I bought and played the latter one on my 3DS but the graphics were horrible and the texts were so pixelated that you could barely read them.
 The 3DS was never the perfect machine to read with (unlike the Vita) but Digimon World: Re-Digitize Decode was truly horrible.
 Since then I have been waiting for the Vita entry to be released and that’s now been a solid 18 months.

 Menu translations for Digimon Story: Cyber Sleuth

-If you prefer video a youtuber just started a walkthrough of the game which should definitely help you out if you’re stuck in the game.
-I’m not the biggest fan of video and really prefer a written walkthrough so I can experience the whole story myself for the first time.
+If you prefer video a YouTuber just started a walkthrough which should definitely help you out if you’re stuck in the game.
+I’m not the biggest fan of video and really prefer a written walk through so I can experience the whole story myself for the first time.
 But if you don’t know how to proceed these videos are great.

 Get the Japanese guide

-A member of gamefaqs picked up the Japanese guide for the game and will help you out when you have any questions.
+A member of GameFAQs picked up the Japanese guide for the game and will help you out when you have any questions.
 Just have a look in the thread.
 I’m still undecided if I should pick up this one or just go ahead and buy Yakuza Zero.
-Played the demo and absolutely loved it.
+I played the demo and absolutely loved it.
 But I have to admit, the Japanese is brutal in this one.

 Like always I’ll update this thread whenever I come around new and useful information which will help to play Digimon Story: Cyber Sleuth.
 Who picked up the game already?